 - 10 heaped tbsp sea salt or Himalayan pink salt

-- 5 drops each of rosemary, sweet basil, peppermint EO
+- 5 drops each of rosemary, sweet basil, peppermint essential oils

 - Neti pot/Nasal rinse bulb/Nasal wash pot

-To prepare the netipot, add a pinch of the EO-treated or untreated salt to the pot.
-Fill it with luke warm water (use pre-boiled or distilled water) and then add the EO mixed water to the pot.
+To prepare the netipot, add a pinch of the essential oil-treated or untreated salt to the pot.
+Fill it with luke warm water (use pre-boiled or distilled water) and then add the essential oil mixed water to the pot.
 Use a wooden spoon or chopstick to stir the solution and use the netipot or nasal rinse pot as you normally would.

 7. Blend to make those nasal polyps behave themselves

-Mix the EOs and store in a dark glass bottle.
-Once again for this recipe, we will only use 2 drops of the EO blend.
+Mix the essential oil and store in a dark glass bottle.
+Once again for this recipe, we will only use 2 drops of the essential oil blend.
 No, you don’t have to discard the rest.
 Instead, use it for steaming but don’t use the blend topically and for steaming at the same time or even on the same day.